Money & finances

 • Best for: Newcomers who need an account before Anmeldung, digital-first banking

-• Drawbacks: No cash deposit at branches (can deposit at REWE, Penny for a fee), limited customer support
+• Drawbacks: No cash deposit at branches (can deposit at REWE, Penny with a 1.5% fee on the deposit amount), customer support is in-app only

 DKB (Deutsche Kreditbank)